effectivecore/core/readme.md

 ---------------------------------------------------------------------

 MySQL and SQLite can be used as SQL storages.
+The required versions can be found in the readme/software.md file.
 Storage connection and data retrieval will initialize only if required.
 Denying access to SQL storage will not raise an error, but will only make inaccessible part of the possibilities (for example, sessions